M4n0zz/Gen1PokeScripts/README.md

 ###  ⚠ Warning
 Since the script selector has **limited space**, not all installable scripts can fit at the same time.
 This means that installing a new script usually overwrites the previous one, unless you manually change the installation address in the .asm file and recompile it.
-To solve this and allow access to every script at any moment, [BBMenu](https://github.com/M4n0zz/BBMenu) is now available.
+To solve this and get access to every script at any moment in the game, [BBMenu](https://github.com/M4n0zz/BBMenu) is now available.